offspot/wikifundi/README.md

 You can also change options script with MIRRORING_OPTIONS :

-* `-f, --force` : always copy  the content (even if page exist on site dest).
-Default : False
+* -f, --force : always copy  the content (even if page exist on site dest) (default : false).
-* `-t, --no-sync-templates` : do not copy templates used by the pages to sync.
-Involve no-sync-dependances-templates.
-Default : False
+* -t, --no-sync-templates : do not copy templates used by the pages to sync.
+Involve no-sync-dependances-templates (default : false).
-* `-d, --no-sync-dependances-templates` : do not copy templates used by templates.
-Default : False
+* -d, --no-sync-dependances-templates : do not copy templates used by templates (default : false).
-* `-u, --no-upload-files` : do not copy files (images, css, js, sounds, ...) used by the pages to sync.
-Default : False
+* -u, --no-upload-files : do not copy files (images, css, js, sounds, ...) used by the pages to sync (default : false).
-* `-p, --no-sync` : do not copy anything.
-If not -m, just modify.
-Default : False
+* -p, --no-sync : do not copy anything.
+If not -m, just modify (default : false).
-* `-m, --no-modify` : do not modify pages.
-Default : False
+* -m, --no-modify : do not modify pages (default : false).
-* `-e, --export-dir <directory>` : write json export files in this directory
+* -e, --export-dir <directory> : write json export files in this directory
+* -w, --thumbwidth :try to download thumbnail image with this width instead original image (default : 2000)
+* -s, --maxsize : do not files download greater to this limit (default : 100MB)
+* -a, --async : execute mirroring in async mode (5 threads / cpu).
+No works with SQLITE database. (default : false)

 To Mirroring without templates dependences  :